fathikallel1/SC_quantific/README.md

 No specific graphics card is required, but a hardware accelerated graphics card supporting OpenGL 3.3 with 1GB GPU memory is recommended.

 <h2> Installation </h2>
+We propose two versions for our software.
+The fist one is shared as repository (CSC_quantification_MATLAB App) including all required matlab files (*.m and *.fig).
+Matlab software (version R2023b) should be installed with all required toolboxes on your computer.
+The second solution is shared as a as repository (CSC_quantification_Application) including a compiled MATLAB application (CSC_quantification Executable file: CSC_quantification.exe).
+You are able to Run this compiled MATLAB application without installing MATLAB.
+However, MATLAB Runtime (R2023b) should be installed.
+You can download and install the Windows version of the MATLAB Runtime for R2023b from the <a  href="www.mathworks.com/products/compiler/mcr/index.html">following link</a>.

 The software does not need any installation.
 Add the whole repository to your Matlab search path by addpath.m or by Home -> Set Path -> Add Folder.